akinofftz/progit/de/04-git-server/01-chapter4.markdown

 <!--Next you need to turn your shell back on for the 'git' user, if you changed it to the `git-shell` command.
 People still won’t be able to log in, but Gitosis will control that for you.
 So, let’s change this line in your `/etc/passwd` file-->

 Wenn Du für den Benutzer ‚git‘ die Shell auf die `git-shell` gesetzt hast (siehe Kapitel 4.4), musst Du die normale Shell für diesen Benutzer wieder aktivieren.
-Den Benutzern wird es danach immer noch nicht möglich sein sich einzuloggen, dafür sorgt Gitosis. Ändere also in Deiner `/etc/passwd` die Zeile
+Den Benutzern wird es danach immer noch nicht möglich sein, sich einzuloggen, dafür sorgt Gitosis. Ändere also in Deiner `/etc/passwd` die Zeile

 	git:x:1000:1000::/home/git:/usr/bin/git-shell